ragsden/docs/sources/start.rst

 In addition to running builds, Shippable also provides useful visualizations for every build.

-**Console Log** :
+**Console Log**:
 Stdout of a build run is streamed to the browser in real-time using websockets.
 In addition, there are other important pieces of information like

 * build status
 * duration
-* github changeset id
+* GitHub changeset id
 * committer info

-**Artifact archive** :
+**Artifact archive**:
 If enabled, build artifacts are automatically archived for each run upon completion.
-To download a tarball of your build's artifacts, go to the build's page and click on the **Artifacts** button.
+To download a tarball of your build's artifacts, go to the build's page and click the **Artifacts** button.
 All files in the ./shippable folder at the root of the project are automatically archived.
 Make sure you include the **archive: true** tag in your yml file to enable the download archive button.

-**Test cases** :
+**Test cases**:
 Test run output is streamed in real-time to the console log when the tests are executed.
 If you want Shippable's parser to parse test output and provide a graphical representation, you need to export a JUNIT xml of your test output to the ./shippable/testresults folder.
 After the build completes, our build engine will automatically parse it and the will results appear in the Tests tab (available in build's page).

-**Code Coverage** :
+**Code Coverage**:
 Executing tests is only useful so far as the tests cover your code.
 A variety of coverage tools like opencover, cobertura etc. provide a way to measure coverage of your tests.
 You can export the output of these tools to ./shippable/codecoverage and our build engine will automatically parse it.
 The results will appear on the Coverage tab.

-Clicking on the **View build history** button will take you to the project's page where you can find a complete history of your project's builds.
+Clicking the **View build history** button will take you to the project's page where you can find a complete history of your project's builds.